 MARYAM MODJAZ, Associate Professor of Physics in FAS, won a German Humboldt Foundation Fellowship for astronomy.

-MELISSA RACHLEFF, Clinical Associate Professor of Arts Administration in the Steinhardt School of Culture, Education, and Human Development, received the College Art Association's Alfred H. Barr Jr. Award for Smaller Museums, Libraries, Collections, and Exhibitions for Inventing Downtown: Artist-Run Galleries in New York City, 1952–1965 at the Grey Art Gallery.
+MELISSA RACHLEFF, Clinical Associate Professor of Arts Administration in the Steinhardt School of Culture, Education, and Human Development, received both the College Art Association's Alfred H. Barr Jr. Award for Smaller Museums, Libraries, Collections, and Exhibitions and the 2018 Brendan Gill Prize for Inventing Downtown: Artist-Run Galleries in New York City, 1952–1965 at the Grey Art Gallery.

 DANIEL SHIFFMAN, Associate Arts Professor of Interactive Telecommunications at Tisch, is a recipient of Google’s Faculty Research Award.